Michigan State University Athletics

 Lewis returned to East Lansing to start his illustrious coaching career as an assistant under Daugherty in 1969 and was on the Spartan staff until 1982, serving under four different head coaches (1969-72 under Daugherty; 1973-75 under Denny Stolz; 1976-79 under Darryl Rogers; 1980-82 under Muddy Waters).

 Hired by the 49ers as a running backs coach by Hall of Famer Bill Walsh beginning with the 1983 season, Lewis played a key role in the 49ers dynasty and won three Super Bowl rings while on staff for San Francisco (XIX, XXIII, XXIV) until 1991.
+As a running backs coach and then wide receivers coach, Lewis worked directly with Pro Bowl players Roger Craig, Jerry Rice and John Taylor.

 Following his coaching retirement in 2004, Lewis broadcasted Michigan State football games during the 2005 season with George Blaha on the Spartan Media Network.